MicrosoftDocs/azure-devops-docs/docs/boards/best-practices-agile-project-management.md

 - Use **Features** to capture customer features you want to ship
 - Quickly add features or requirements from the backlog and fill in details later
-- Use **Requirements**&mdash;User Stories, Product Backlog Items, Issues, or Requirements&mdash;to break-down Features into work the development team will own
+- Use **Requirements**&mdash;User Stories (Agile),  Issues (Basic) Product Backlog Items (Scrum), or Requirements (CMMI)&mdash;to break-down Features into work the development team will own
+- Use Bugs to capture code defects
 - Map Requirements to Features to track progress at the project management level
-- Size development work to be completed within a sprint
+- Size Requirements to be completed within a sprint
-- Size feature deliverables to be completed within a sprint or within several sprints
+- Size Features to be completed within a sprint or several sprints
 - Size Epics to be delivered quarterly or to some milestone objective
 - Let Developers use Tasks to break-down their work as needed.

-As project managers, you manage your features and the development team manages the requirements.
+As project managers, you manage the Features and the development team manages the Requirements.
 By mapping them using parent-child links, you gain visibility into the progress of your features.
 Each work item you add to your team backlog is automatically assigned the default area path and iteration path set for your team.

 If you have larger initiatives or scenarios that require shipping several Features, you can group these under Epics, again using parent-child links.